Maya Plisetskaya: Acting and choreography

 Plisetskaya's husband, composer Rodion Shchedrin, wrote the score to a number of her ballets, including Anna Karenina, The Sea Gull, Carmen, and Lady with a Small Dog.
 In the 1980s, he was considered the successor to Shostakovich, and became the Soviet Union's leading composer.
-Plisetskaya and Shchedrin spent time abroad, where she worked as the artistic director of the Rome Opera Ballet from 1984 to 85, then the Spanish National Dance Company from 1987 to 1989.
+Plisetskaya and Shchedrin spent time abroad, where she worked as the artistic director of the Rome Opera Ballet at the Teatro dell'Opera di Roma from 1984 to 85, then the Spanish National Dance Company from 1987 to 1989.
 She retired as a soloist for the Bolshoi at age 65 in 1990 and on her 70th birthday, she debuted in Maurice Béjart's piece choreographed for her, "Ave Maya".
 From 1994, she presided over the annual international ballet competitions, called Maya, and in 1996 she was named President of the Imperial Russian Ballet.
-After the Soviet Union collapsed Plisetskaya and her husband lived mostly in Germany spending summers in their house in Lithuania and occasionally visiting Moscow and St. Petersburg.
+After the Soviet Union collapsed Plisetskaya and her husband lived mostly in Germany, spending summers in their house in Lithuania and occasionally visiting Moscow and Saint Petersburg.

 She was awarded the Prince of Asturias Award for the Arts in 2005 with the ballerina Tamara Rojo also.
 She was awarded the Spanish Gold Medal of Fine Art.
 In 1996, she danced the Dying Swan, her signature role, at a gala in her honor in St. Petersburg.

 On her 80th birthday, the Financial Times wrote:

 "She was, and still is, a star, ballet's monstre sacre, the final statement about theatrical glamour, a flaring, flaming beacon in a world of dimly twinkling talents, a beauty in the world of prettiness."

 In 2006, Emperor Akihito of Japan presented her with the Praemium Imperiale.